wyemicha/Exercise-06a-Animation/README.md

 You will see a new AnimationTree panel appear at the bottom of the window.
 Drag the Output node to the right side of the workspace.

 Add Node, and select Animation.
 Create a second Animation Node, and a Blend2 Node.
 Connect the Out ports from the two Animation nodes to the in and blend ports on the Blend2 node.
-Connect the out port from teh Blend2 node to the Output node.
+Connect the out port from the Blend2 node to the Output node.

-Rename the Blend2 node Idle_Run.
+Rename the Blend2 node Idle_Walk.

 In the first Animation node, call the animation Idle, and select Idle from the film cannister menu.